xerolinux/XeroWiki/docs/distro.md

 ## Installation

 Before we dive in, it's important to note that **XeroLinux** features **KDE Plasma** & **GNOME**, two powerful and distinct desktop environments.
 While they were designed to run on a variety of systems, for the best experience, we recommend mid-range or higher hardware.
 That said, they can work on low-end hardware, but performance may be less than optimal.
-Check the requirements below for more details!

 ## Bootable Tool